GeoChemFoam/GeoChemFoam-5.2/README.md

 # README #

-This is GeoChemFoam, an OpenFOAM-based package developed to perform reactive multiphase transport simulation at the micro-scale
+This is GeoChemFoam, an OpenFOAM-based package developed to perform reactive multiphase transport simulation at the micro-scale.

 ######

-This is version 5.1
+This is version 5.2.

 ######
-Instalation and running instruction can be find at https//github.com/GeoChemFoam
+Installation and running instruction can be find at https//github.com/GeoChemFoam.

 ######

-For information, contact Dr Julien Maes at j.maes@hw.ac.uk
+For information, contact Dr Julien Maes at j.maes@hw.ac.uk.

 Relevant papers: